Financial Support & Subsidised Transport

 SM6 students may be entitled to financial support to help them take part in education and training.
-Please read this page for more information about the types of help we offer.
+Please read this page for more information about the types of help we offer and for information on transport routes and costs to SM6.

 What a bursary is for